Do any of these describe your Zimbra system?

 In other words, how do we keep the option to use mlocate to find operating system files, but keep updatedb away from our Zimbra installation?

 Easy!
-Just add “/opt” to the PRUNEPATHS directive in /etc/updatedb.conf, so that it looks something like this:
+In Ubuntu, just add “/opt” to the PRUNEPATHS directive in /etc/updatedb.conf, so that it looks something like this:

-I’ve done this now on several Zimbra mailbox servers that had been swapping as much as 9GB, and subsequently watched swap file growth revert to no more than a few hundred MBs.
+The location varies on CentOS/RHEL systems BTW… I’ve done this now on several Ubuntu Zimbra mailbox servers that had been swapping as much as 9GB, and subsequently watched swap file growth revert to no more than a few hundred MBs.

 Need help with improving the performance of your Zimbra environment?
 Fill out the form to start the conversation!